-Rule One: The boat includes ONLY cardboard and duct tape in the construction.

-$\ensuremath{\textbf{Rule Two:}}$ Must be captained by an $\ensuremath{\underline{\textbf{ADULT}}}$ who is a $\ensuremath{\underline{\textbf{Blue Swimmer}}}$.

-Rule Three: No sharp pointy things

-Rule Four: Oars/ paddles should be handmade.
+- Rule One: The boat includes ONLY cardboardand duct tape in the construction. - Rule Two: Must be captained by an ADULT who is a Blue Swimmer. - Rule Three: No sharp pointy things - Rule Four: Oars/ paddles should be handmade.
 No oars or canoe/kayak paddles.

-Dutch Oven Cook Off: Dessert Style
+Dutch Oven Cook Off: Using a Secret Ingredient

 The Dutch Oven Cook Off is a chance for your unit to show off your cooking skills.
-Each unit can make one dessert dish for the judges to try.
-Dishes are to be ready for judging at 2 pm on Friday at Scoutcraft.
+Each unit can make one dish for the judges to try.
+Dishes are to be ready for judging at 2:30 pm on Friday at Scoutcraft.
 Winner will be awarded the Golden Spatula at Closing Campfire Friday night.